 The diagram is shown in low resolution, as usual, not to contravene copyrights.

-On the scan that I made in large format, I adapted the resolution to be able to make measurements directly in centimeters at 1:1 scale — my bitmap drawing software (Paint.net) doesn’t allow measuring in millimeters.
+On the scan that I made in large format, I adapted the resolution to be able to make measurements directly in centimetres at 1:1 scale — my bitmap drawing software (Paint.net) doesn’t allow measuring in millimetres.
 I had to slightly change the width / height ratio to get the same scale in both dimensions.
 Despite this, the dimensions are not always accurate, which is not surprising for an overall drawing.
-There are also differences in shape, such as, for example, the leg connecting bars, with four reinforcements instead of five, the upper beams, the ends inclined instead of being cut-off, the cabin and the trolley covers (See green boxes).

-Gantry crane under construction in the port of Dunkirk (personal collection).
+Gantry crane under construction in Dunkirk harbour (personal collection).
 This document allows you to see details that are hidden when the apparatus is in working order.
 See also in Photos of railway equipment.